gwastro/pycbc/README.md

 it is cited in the following way:

 ```
-These results were generating using the PyCBC software package
+These results were generated using the PyCBC software package
 \cite{Canton:2014ena,Usman:2015kfa,pycbc-software}
 ```